 Find hotels in Nova Scotia with special online rates.

-Norman-style chateau, overlooking the Annapolis Basin, offering a world of casual elegance
+Beautifully situated overlooking the Bay of Fundy, Digby Pines offers a world of casual elegance

-in the tradition of more famous grand hotels (from May to October).
-Spend an afternoon in
+in the tradition of famous grand hotels (from May to October).

 What to See in Nova Scotia

 At Discovery Centre, in Halifax, children discover new things about science and the world

 Nova Scotia Museum:

 The Nova Scotia Museum is the corporate name for the most decentralised museum in Canada;

 25 museums across the province, including historic buildings, living history sites,